 Do you have a Food Stockpile?
-The word “stockpile” has become a bad word in 2020 with people stocking up on toilet paper and hand sanitizer, emptying shelves in stores nationwide.
+The word “stockpile” has become a bad word recently with people stocking up on toilet paper and hand sanitizer, and emptying shelves in stores nationwide.
 There is a right way to start a food stockpile without being too extreme.
 In this article, I’ll explain why you should have an emergency food supply and how to get started and stay organized.

 ** This post and printable were recently updated to a new design.
 Scroll down to see what’s new!